Automotive cruise control using PID and CAN

 • The size of the task array

-• IMPORTANT: The 'one interrupt for microcontroller' rule!
+• IMPORTANT: The 'one interrupt per microcontroller' rule!

 • The 'Update' function